AKYY600/Databasesystem/README.md

 # Databasesystem
 6400 project
-Created a database for shelter
+Created a database system for shelter